brettwooldridge/HikariCP/README.md

 allows you to set the instance of the ``java.util.concurrent.ThreadFactory`` that will be used for creating all threads used by the pool.
 It is needed in some restricted execution environments where threads can only be created through a ``ThreadFactory`` provided by the application container.
 *Default: none*

+&#10145;``scheduledExecutor``<br/>
+This property is only available via programmatic configuration or IoC container.
+This property allows you to set the instance of the ``java.util.concurrent.ScheduledExecutorService`` that will be used for various internally scheduled tasks.
+If supplying HikariCP with a ``ScheduledThreadPoolExecutor`` instance, it is recommended that ``setRemoveOnCancelPolicy(true)`` is used.
+*Default: none*

 #### Missing Knobs